 The points are tallied and the winners are…

-David and Sebastian! – Bien joué!
+Bien joué!
 Félicitations de l’Australie!
-It’s been fantastic seeing your amazing creations every week and of course a big congratulations to all of the contestants who participated in the series.
+It’s been fantastic seeing your amazing creations every week.
+Of course a big congratulations to all of the contestants who participated in the series.

 And we close on another incredible series of LEGO Masters.